ez-language/ez/doc/modules-and-imports.md

 import math from 'math.ez'

-result: int = math.sum(5, 10)
+result: int = math.add(5, 10)

 print(result) // 15
 ```

-In the example above, we're importing the `math` module that contains the functions `sum` and `subtract`, which we can call in the main code.
+In the example above, we're importing the `math` module that contains the functions `add` and `subtract`, which we can call in the main code.